robotican/armadillo/README.md

-# Armadillo2
+# Armadillo

-Armadillo2 package connect between Armadillo2 robot hardware and ROS software, and provide easy tools to monitor and operate it.
+Armadillo package connect between Armadillo robot hardware and ROS software, and provide easy tools to monitor and operate it.

 # Getting Started